CKs-Technology-News/PrivacyTools/README.md

 ## [Windows 11 Useful Tools and Scripts](#windows-11-useful-tools-and-scripts)

-Do not even think about it wasting my time submitting nonsense tools like e.g. "O&O ClownUp", most of them are closed source anyway and the ones who are FOSS seems mostly copy and paste imitations.
+Do not even think about wasting my time submitting nonsense tools like e.g. "O&O ClownUp", most of them are closed source anyway and the ones who are FOSS seems mostly copy and paste imitations.

 - [AeroPeek11](https://github.com/noahlbartley/AeroPeek11) – Bring back the Aero Peek feature into Windows 11.
+- [AltSnap](https://github.com/RamonUnch/AltSnap) – Drag windows when pressing the alt key (like on Linux, for Win).
 - [ContextMenuForWindows11](https://github.com/ikas-mc/ContextMenuForWindows11) – Add Context Menu For Windows 11.
 - [DefenderUI](https://defenderui.com/Download/InstallDefenderUI.exe) – Freeware alternative to Simple Windows Hardening, it is not FOSS and not as advanced as HC or simple HC.
+- [Dynamic Windows 11 Setup TPM Bypass Script](https://forums.mydigitallife.net/threads/windows-11-setup-tpm-bypass-the-many-ways.84063/) – Easy script to enable and disable TPM requirement for Windows 11.
 - [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) – This project aims to bring back a productive working environment on Windows 11.
 - [Hard_Configurator](https://github.com/AndyFul/Hard_Configurator) – GUI to Manage Software Restriction Policies and harden Windows Home OS – or alternative [Simple Windows Hardening](https://github.com/AndyFul/Hard_Configurator/tree/master/Simple%20Windows%20Hardening).
 - [HardenKitty](https://github.com/scipag/HardeningKitty) – Checks and hardens your Windows configuration.